 Reginald Anstey, known as Reggie, a member of the East Stoke Ansteys, was born in 1891 in Norton, Worksop, Nottinghamshire to parents James Anstey and Mary Ann Couzens – he was baptised at Norton Cuckney (though on certain documents he wrote that he was born in Caithness, Scotland).
 Reggie was the younger brother of fellow Anstey Heroes Herbert Lawrence Anstey and William George Anstey.

 After the war, Reggie returned to Scotland, marrying Jean McCracken in Blythswood in 1934.
-Reggie died in 1947 in Wick, Caithness, Scotland; he was buried at Berriedale Parish Churchyard, where his father and brother were also buried.
+He died in 1947 in Wick, Caithness, Scotland, and he was buried at Berriedale Parish Churchyard, where his father and brother were also buried.
 Graveside details were “Spouse: McCracken Jean, Father: Anstey James, Mother: Couzens Mary A“.

 Anybody who would like to add anything to this biography, please contact us at email@example.com.